eggheads/eggdrop/test-rs/ARCHITECTURE.md

 file-based approach.
 Fails because it also globalizes section symbols (`.text`, `.data`, `.bss`), causing link-time collisions across object files.

+**Macro type extraction from `#define` patterns** — Earlier iteration of the type extraction approach.
+Parsed the expansion of function-table macros like `#define nick_len (*(int *)(server_funcs[37]))` to extract the cast type.
+Works for dereference-style macros but fails for plain casts like `((char *)(funcs[N]))` and cannot extract types for variables not exposed through the module macro system.
+Replaced by the clang AST approach which covers all file-scope statics regardless of how they're exposed.

 **Tree-sitter C parser** — Could parse `.c` files to extract `static` variable declarations with full type information.
 Handles ~95% of eggdrop's patterns, but fails on inline struct definitions (`static struct { ... } name;`), macro qualifiers (`static int name STDVAR;`), and function pointers.
-Complexity not justified given the nm + macro type extraction approach covers the important cases.
+The clang AST approach handles all of these correctly since it uses clang's own parser.

 **Regex-based C source parsing** — Simpler than tree-sitter but shares the same failure modes with inline structs and macro qualifiers.
 Would also miss